Tips for Finding an Apartment in Cologne

 Rent Prices in Cologne-Mülheim

-Rent for a furnished one room apartment in Mülheim runs around €800 - €1.200 per month, which is below Cologne’s average.
+Rent for a furnished one-bedroom apartment in Mülheim runs around €800 - €1.200 per month, which is below Cologne’s average.
 If you're looking for short-term rentals in Cologne that offer access to the city's sights without a large price tag, then this area is for you.

 Living in Cologne-Nippes